Explanatory machine learning for sequential human teaching: Theoretical framework

-In Definition \ref{def:beneficial_harmful_sequential_curriculum}, the effect on the predicate $D$ is beneficial when the curriculum ordered by $\lambda_1$ results in a better comprehension of $D$ than the comprehension of $D$ in the curriculum ordered by $\lambda_2$.
+The effect on the predicate $D$ is beneficial when the curriculum ordered by $\lambda_1$ results in a better comprehension of $D$ than the comprehension of $D$ in the curriculum ordered by $\lambda_2$.
 Conversely, the effect on $D$ is harmful in the case that significant degradation of comprehension is observed when comparing the comprehension of $D$ between curricula described by $\lambda_1$ and $\lambda_2$.
+As with the effect of a machine-learned theory (Definition \ref{def:beneficial_harmfulness}), whether or not an effect of a sequential teaching curriculum is significantly beneficial or harmful can be determined using an independent two-sample t-test or similar method.